Kothari-Naman/Projects/ChestXray/README.md

 First Hurdle: Breaking the Language Barrier
 Before I could even think about image-to-text models, I had to get the reports into English.
 My first thought was to use a standard machine translation model like Facebook's NLLB ("No Language Left Behind").
 I was curious to see how a general-purpose tool would handle highly specific medical language it wasn't trained on.
 As I suspected, the results were a bit clunky.
 The translations struggled with complex medical terminologies and often sounded unnatural.

 This led me to my next experiment: what if I used a smarter, instruction-tuned LLM like Mistral Instruct to not just translate, but to refine the text?
-(I got this idea from Automatic Speech Recognition, sometimes smaller or older ASR model's outputs are refined by passing them through an LLM) when the I gave it a very specific role to play with a detailed prompt:
+(I got this idea from Automatic Speech Recognition, sometimes smaller or older ASR model's outputs are refined by passing them through an LLM) So I gave it a very specific role to play with a detailed prompt:

 "You are a board-certified radiologist... your task is to revise the following chest X-ray report... correct all grammatical errors, use standard medical terminology, and crucially, DO NOT invent any new medical findings..."